limbuhimal/ansible_example/README.md

                            ---->prod/
                                     ---->	inventory.yaml (this inventory file is for prod environment)

-	 ---->	prodInventory.yaml(or you can directly have inventory file like this in root folder)
+	 ---->	prodInventory(or you can directly have inventory file like this in root folder)

 	 ---->	roles/